MichalJaros/loan_approval-/README.md

 ## Usage

 1. **Obtain the project**
-   - Sklonuj lub pobierz repozytorium na swój komputer.
+   - Clone or download the repository to your computer.

-2. **Uruchomienie Jupyter Notebook**
+2. **Running Jupyter Notebook**
-   - Otwórz środowisko Jupyter Notebook i załaduj plik `Loan_approval_final.ipynb`.
+   - Open the Jupyter Notebook environment and load the file `Loan_approval_final.ipynb`.

-3. **Praca w notatniku**
+3. **Working in the notebook**
-   - W pierwszych sekcjach wykonaj eksploracyjną analizę danych (EDA) oraz inżynierię cech.
+   - In the initial sections, perform exploratory data analysis (EDA) and feature engineering.
-   - Następnie kontynuuj uruchamianie komórek krok po kroku, aby wytrenować i ocenić modele.
+   - Next, continue running the cells step by step to train and evaluate the models.
-   - Jeśli korzystasz z MLflow, możesz porównywać przebiegi eksperymentów w interfejsie MLflow.
+   - If you are using MLflow, you can compare experiment runs in the MLflow interface.

-4. **Alternatywne uruchomienie skryptów**
+4. **Alternative script execution**
-   - Przygotuj dane (oczyszczenie, transformacje, zapis do pliku CSV).
+   - Prepare the data (cleaning, transformations, saving to a CSV file).
-   - Uruchom skrypt służący do strojenia hiperparametrów oraz treningu modelu (jeśli jest dostępny w folderze `scripts`).
+   - Run the script for hyperparameter tuning and model training (if available in the `scripts` folder).
-   - Monitoruj przebieg eksperymentów i wyniki w interfejsie MLflow.
+   - Monitor experiment runs and results in the MLflow interface.

 ---

 ## Contact

-Projekt udostępniony jest na licencji otwartej.
+The project is shared under an open license.
 - LinkedIn: [michał-jaros-88572821a](https://www.linkedin.com/in/michał-jaros-88572821a/)
 - E-mail: michal.marek.jaros@gmail.com